-The persons named as proxies intend to vote the proxies FOR the election of each of the Board's nominees unless you indicate on the WHITE proxy card a vote to "WITHHOLD" your vote with respect to any of the nominees.
+The persons named as proxies intend to vote the proxies FOR the election of each of the Board's nominees unless you indicate on your proxy card a vote to "WITHHOLD" your vote with respect to any of the nominees.

-THE BOARD RECOMMENDS A VOTE, USING THE WHITE PROXY CARD, "FOR" THE ELECTION OF THE NOMINEES OF THE BOARD AS DIRECTORS OF THE COMPANY.
+THE BOARD RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEES OF THE BOARD AS DIRECTORS OF THE COMPANY.

-UNLESS OTHERWISE INSTRUCTED, WHITE PROXY CARDS SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES OF THE BOARD.
+UNLESS OTHERWISE INSTRUCTED, PROXY CARDS SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES OF THE BOARD.